Huguenot rebellions: First Huguenot rebellion (1620–1622)

 In 1621, Louis XIII moved to eradicate what he considered an open rebellion against his power.
 He led an army to the south, first succeeding in capturing the Huguenot city of Saumur, and then succeeding in the siege of Saint-Jean-d'Angély against Rohan's brother Benjamin de Rohan, duc de Soubise on 24 June.
 A small number of troops attempted to surround La Rochelle under the Count of Soissons in the Blockade of La Rochelle, but Louis XIII then moved south to Montauban, where he exhausted his troops in the Siege of Montauban.

-After a lull, combat resumed with numerous atrocities in 1622, with the terrible Siege of Nègrepelisse in which all the population was massacred and the city was burnt to the ground.
+After a lull, combat resumed with numerous atrocities in 1622, with the Siege of Nègrepelisse in which the population was massacred and the city was burnt to the ground.

 In La Rochelle, the fleet of the city under Jean Guiton started to harass royal vessels and bases.
-The Royal fleet finally met head-to-head with the fleet of La Rochelle in the Naval battle of Saint-Martin-de-Ré on 27 October 1622 in an inconclusive encounter.
+The Royal fleet met with the fleet of La Rochelle in the Naval battle of Saint-Martin-de-Ré on 27 October 1622 in an inconclusive encounter.

-Meanwhile, the Treaty of Montpellier was negotiated, putting an end to hostilities.
+Meanwhile, the Treaty of Montpellier ended hostilities.
 The Huguenot fortresses of Montauban and La Rochelle could be kept, but the fortress of Montpellier had to be dismantled.

-The year 1624 saw the arrival of Cardinal Richelieu to power as chief minister, which would mean much harder times ahead for the Protestants.
+The year 1624 saw the arrival of Cardinal Richelieu to power as chief minister, which would mean more difficult times ahead for the Protestants.

-Second Huguenot rebellion (1625-1626)
+Second Huguenot rebellion (1625–1626)

 Louis XIII did not, however, uphold the terms of the Treaty of Montpellier, sparking renewed Huguenot resentment.
 Toiras reinforced the fortification of Fort Louis, instead of dismantling it, right under the walls of the Huguenot stronghold of La Rochelle, and as a strong fleet was being prepared in Blavet for the eventuality of a siege of the city.
 The threat of a future siege on the city of La Rochelle was obvious, both to Soubise and the people of La Rochelle.

 In February 1625, Soubise led a second Huguenot revolt against Louis XIII, and, after publishing a manifesto, invaded and occupied the island of Ré, near La Rochelle.
 From there he sailed up to Brittany where he led a successful attack on the royal fleet in the Battle of Blavet, although he could not take the fort after a three weeks siege.
 Soubise then returned to Ré with 15 ships and soon occupied the Ile d'Oléron as well, thus giving him command of the Atlantic coast from Nantes to Bordeaux.
 Through these deeds, he was recognized as the head of the Huguenots, and named himself "Admiral of the Protestant Church".
-The French Navy on the contrary was now completely depleted, leaving the central government very vulnerable.
+The French Navy on the contrary was now completely depleted, leaving the central government vulnerable.

 The Huguenot city of La Rochelle voted to join Soubise on 8 August.
 These events would end with the defeat of the fleets of La Rochelle and Soubise, and the full Capture of Ré island by September.